acrn-project/acrn-project.github.io/_posts/2018-09-04-overhead-evaluation-of-vbsk-framework.markdown

 # Introduction
 <br>

 In this post, we will evaluate the VBS-K framework overhead through a testing virtual device called virtio-echo.
 The total overhead of a frontend-backend application based on VBS-K contains of `VBS-K framework overhead` and `application specific overhead`.
 The application specific overhead depends on its specific frontend-backend design, from microseconds to seconds.
-While for a fixed hardware platform, the average overhead of VBS-K framework is fixed, in our HW case, the overall VBS-K framework overhead is less than 30us which can meet the needs of most applications.
+While for a fixed hardware platform, the average overhead of VBS-K framework is fixed, in our HW case, the overall VBS-K framework overhead is on the microsecond level which can meet the needs of most applications.

 <br>